getkanchi/kanchi/README.md

 ## Quick Start (Docker Compose)

 Run Kanchi using pre-built images from Docker Hub.
 No repository cloning required—just set a few environment variables and start the container.
+The container runs a single FastAPI process and serves the UI from `/ui` on port 8765 (no separate frontend port).

 ### Prerequisites